 In Brian Kelly's last year at Central Michigan, he had a DE that was as good as any lineman I saw in the Big 10 this year.
 Dan Bazuin is a high motor pass rusher who gets a great jump off the ball and can turn the corner in a blink.
 He might not be a 4.5 guy, but his initial burst is a major plus.
 This tenacious player is hard to block and is always going 100%.
 He is not a great run defender, but he plays with leverage and is far from a liability in that area.
 In my opinion, this kid could play LB in a 3-4.
 He is comfortable in space and has enough athleticism.
 I believe he should be selected in round two, but he might drop because he played in a mid-major conference.

 Thursday, March 15th

 I just watched the combine replay of the DB coverage.
 While there were many workout warriors, the comments about Florida's Reggie Nelson bothered me.
 He is not LaRon Landry.
 Not many people are that good, but it seems like analysts started discounting Nelson because he was 6-foot-0, 198-pounds and ran in the 4.5's.
 All Reggie Nelson does is make plays.
 He is a centerfielder who gets great jumps on the ball and has good instincts.
 He has a knack for making interceptions.
 While he is aggressive, he is not the best form tackler.
-He is a real good player in the Ed Reed mold.
+I hope he drops to the late first round because of the workout, because he is a real good player in the Ed Reed mold.